tliu/helmworkshop/helm.md

 ## Check that things are working:
 `kubectl port-forward <pod name> 8090:8080`
 - Navigate to our service in your browser.
-- Take a look at templates/tests and try running the test with `helm test <my-release>`

 ## Exercises:
 - Make the service target port configurable in values.yaml